 Because of the stress and anxiety attached to their situations, these families have a great need to get the highest amount possible from the sale of their home.
 These circumstances usually lead them to latch onto any information with a positive effect on the market value of their home.
 Likewise, they tend to completely ignore information that might have a negative impact on the value.

 Delimma of Pricing a Home Above Predicted Market Value

-I prefer being honest and open with the sellers and ONLY make a realistic prediction of the property’s sales price.
-But the dilemma is an exaggerated estimate of the sales price would probably help me get the listing.
-I always opt for realistic prediction of sales price when answering “How much is my home worth”.
-In addition to the ethical issues involved for me as a Realtor, there are two good business reasons not to over valuate a home you are putting on the market
+I always opt for the latter.
+In addition to the ethical issues involved for me as a Realtor, there are two good business reasons not to over valuate a home you are putting on the market:

-Putting an overvalued list price on the home virtually guarantees that the home will take much of longer than average to sell.
+- Putting an overvalued list price on the home virtually guarantees that the home will take much longer than average to sell.